shohey1226/llm_memory/README.md

 ## Plugins

+The table below provides a list of plugins utilized by llm_memory.
+The aim is to keep the core llm_memory lightweight while allowing for easy extensibility through the use of plugins.

 | Plugin Name             | Type   | Module   | Link                                                          |
 | ----------------------- | ------ | -------- | ------------------------------------------------------------- |
 | llm_memory_gmail_loader | Loader | Wernicke | [link](https://github.com/shohey1226/llm_memory_gmail_loader) |